kolinz/Prevent-Outbreaks-of-Infection/README.md

 ex ``` https://yourserver.com ```

-Deploy the contents of the "frontend directory".
+Deploy the contents of the "frontend directory" on "/usr/share/nginx/html".

 ### Backend
 This Backend uses Node-RED.You need to be able to access Node-RED from Nginx using a reverse proxy.